auxoncorp/modality-probe/README.md

 ```

-When the service starts, it prints the configuration it's using, in
+When the service starts it prints the configuration it's using.
+In
 the example above it's using all defaults.
 You can also pass args to
 direct it to a certain port, or a specific output file.